How long does it take to get a tax refund?

 The bottom line

-Finally, remember the importance of accuracy when filing your tax return.
+If you’ve been wondering how long it will take to get your tax refund, the answer depends on how you file, how you choose to receive it, and whether your return is error-free.
 Inaccurate information on your tax return can result in a delayed refund, audit, suspicions of fraud, and more.
 Enlisting the help of a reputable tax preparation software or professional can help reduce your risk of inaccuracies and help you get your refund more quickly.

 Certain sections of this blog may contain forward-looking statements that are based on our reasonable expectations, estimates, projections and assumptions.
 Past performance is not a guarantee of future return, nor is it indicative of future performance.
 Investing involves risk.
 The value of your investment will fluctuate and you may lose money.